pranaytiwariii/task-management-application/backend/README.md

 # Task Management Backend

+> **📖 For complete project overview, setup instructions, and deployment details, see the [root README](../README.md)**

 A professional Node.js/Express backend application for task management with automatic classification, priority detection, and comprehensive REST API.

+This document contains backend-specific implementation details, API documentation, and testing information.

 ## Table of Contents